-A. TAB 1: Cover Letter, Form 1 - Project Schedule, and Waiver of Requirement requests.
+A. TAB 1: Cover Letter, Form 1 - Project Schedule and Waiver of Requirement requests.

 - 1. Cover Letter.
 Applicant must provide a cover letter that describes the Project, the target AMGI and rent structure, public benefit, any special characteristics, and any other information deemed pertinent. - 2.
 Insert Form 1 Project Schedule. - 3.
-Insert Certificate from 2014 Application Workshop (See Section 2.5(C). - 4.
+Insert Certificate from 2015 Application Workshop (See Section 2.5(C). - 4.
 Insert Certificate evidencing Developer Compliance Training (See Section 2.5(D). - 5.
 Waiver of Requirements.
-With the exception of Section 2.7 Scoring, Applicants may request that ADOH waive specific requirements of this Plan.
-Waiver requests shall be supported by a detailed narrative explanation sufficient to permit ADOH to determine that: 1) waiver of the requirement is consistent with I.R.C. § 42, its implementing regulations and IRS guidance, 2) waiver of the requirement accomplishes the purposes and objectives of this Plan; and 3) the waiver must not adversely affect the feasibility of the Project.
+With the exception of Section 2.7 Scoring, and Threshold items, Applicants may request that ADOH waive specific requirements of this Plan.
+With the exception of waiver requests for Tab 14 (Utility Allowance), waiver requests must be submitted with the Application and shall be supported by a detailed narrative explanation sufficient to permit ADOH to determine that: 1) waiver of the requirement is consistent with I.R.C. § 42, its implementing regulations and IRS guidance, 2) waiver of the requirement accomplishes the purposes and objectives of this Plan; and 3) the waiver must not adversely affect the feasibility of the Project.
 Each waiver request must be submitted on a separate sheet of paper and inserted at this tab.
 ADOH considers requests for waivers on a case by case basis and waivers may be denied in the ADOH's sole discretion.
 In the event that a waiver request is granted, ADOH will notify the Applicant in writing at the time of the award letter.

-B. TAB 2: Self Score Sheet & Set-Aside Election.
+B. TAB 2: Self-Score Sheet & Set-Aside Election.

-- 1. Insert executed Form 2 "Self-Score Sheet." - Insert executed Form 2-1 "Set-Aside Election."
-An Applicant may designate one or more Set-Aside categories.
+- 1. Insert executed Form 2 "Self-Score Sheet." - 2.
+Insert executed Form 2-1 "Set-Aside Election."
+An Applicant may designate one (1) or more Set-Aside categories.
 Applications that fail to demonstrate the requisite Applicant or Project characteristics for a designated Set-Aside will not qualify for a Reservation of Tax Credits in that Set-Aside category.